-i) For safety, screening devices shall be designed to maintain visibility of ii) Utility, Trash, Recycling, Food Waste and Service Equipment, including satellite receiving dishes, transformers, and backflow devices, shall be enclosed or screened from view by landscaping, fencing or other architectural means.
-Backflow devices shall be built to the City's latest standards iii) Trash facilities and recycling containers must always be within structural iv) Rooftop equipment must be set back a minimum of ten (10) feet from building walls, screened on all sides, and integrated into the overall building design.
+- i) For safety, screening devices shall be designed to maintain visibility of movement behind the screen. - ii) Utility, Trash, Recycling, Food Waste and Service Equipment, including satellite receiving dishes, transformers, and backflow devices, shall be enclosed or screened from view by landscaping, fencing or other architectural means.
+Backflow devices shall be built to the City's latest standards - iii) Trash facilities and recycling containers must always be within structural enclosures. - iv) Rooftop equipment must be set back a minimum of ten (10) feet from building walls, screened on all sides, and integrated into the overall building design.